-DNA Tests Can Be Inaccurate and False (But You Could Sue the Paternity Testing Firm)
+Shocking Truth: DNA Tests Can Be Inaccurate and False!
+Learn How You Could Sue the Paternity Testing Firm

 Although paternity fraud is still quite prevalent in Florida and throughout the United States, parents should also beware of erroneous results in DNA paternity testing.

 According to World Net Daily (WND), up to 30 percent of paternity claims are fraudulent.
 Paternity fraud occurs when a mother or father deliberately tricks another man into believing that he is the child’s biological father.

 Unfortunately, misattributed paternity, also known as paternal discrepancy, is not the only thing a parent should watch out for when a dispute arises regarding the identity of a child’s father.

-It’s also not uncommon for DNA paternity tests to be found inaccurate and unreliable, which is one of those situations when you should contact an experienced paternity discrepancy attorney to get help.
+Yes!
+It’s also not uncommon for DNA paternity tests to be found inaccurate and unreliable, which is one of those situations when you should contact a nearby experienced paternity discrepancy attorney to get help.

 This was the case with a Michigan-based National Legal Laboratories, which is currently being sued in a multi-million-dollar lawsuit for providing incorrect DNA testing results more than 20 years ago.

 As reported by Madison – St. Clair Record on Aug.
 1, 2019, the father, mother, and their daughter are suing a DNA paternity testing company for carrying out inaccurate genetic testing more than two decades ago.
 The 1998 test found there was zero percent that the man was the biological father.

 In March 2019, the DNA test was repeated at the urging of the daughter, and the test revealed a 99.9 percent chance that the man was actually her biological dad.
 The family is seeking $1 million per count in the 12-count lawsuit filed in Madison County, Illinois.
 These counts include allegations of negligence, breach of contract, and violations of state law.

 Falsified Paternity Tests